 Read these phrases, then listen to them on the audio clip below and repeat.
 Note that the common greeting Sut mae? is pronounced shwmai in South Wales.

 Which greeting would you use at different times of day?
 Listen to audio track and respond appropriately.

 This is how you introduce yourself.
 Listen to the audio clip and respond to the prompt.

 Braf cwrdd â chi.
 Nice meeting you.

 Read the following words and phrases used for introductions.
-Then go to CD 1 Trac 9, listen to the examples and repeat them in the pause.
+Then play the audio clip, listening to the examples and repeating them in the pause.
 Note that the common greeting Sut dych chi? is pronounced shwd ŷ chi in South Wales.